 When you upload your image into the editor, the image will fill the space you are uploading it to without any changes on your part.
 This is because the editor sets a class of full-width on all images.
 You can see this class by clicking on the image block and reviewing the edit content panel (left side).
 Any images uploaded into image block areas will always be responsive as long as full-width is set on the image.
 Removing full-width makes the image the true (implicit) width, and non-responsive.

-Upload and edit in an image block
+Upload an image into an image block

-2. Upload an image into your image block.
+2. Upload an image into your image block

 Select the upload arrow to browse to a file for upload or drag and drop your file on top of the upload arrow.

-When you’re done editing your image, select Save to keep the changes made.
+When you’re done editing your image, select Save and Close to keep the changes made.
 Select the ‘x’ in the upper right corner to exit the tool without saving changes.
 Learn more about editing images in Image Editor.

 Upload an image into a text block